alinaqi/supabase-ai-admin/README.md

-# Supabase Schema Sync
+# AI-Powered Supabase Administration Script

-A Python utility for syncing and cloning schemas between Supabase projects and local PostgreSQL databases.
+This project is an AI-powered script designed to manage and administer Supabase projects.
+It will include features for syncing and cloning schemas between Supabase projects and local PostgreSQL databases, with the addition of AI capabilities to enhance automation and efficiency.

 ## Features